-NEW - On Thursday, August 18, due to high water temperatures and low flows, eight thermal refuges where all fishing is prohibited were established on the West Branch Farmington River and the Farmington River.
+On Thursday, August 18, due to high water temperatures and low flows, eight thermal refuges where all fishing is prohibited were established on the West Branch Farmington River and the Farmington River.
 These areas are at the mouths of the following tributaries to the West Branch Farmington and Farmington rivers: East Mountain Brook (Hallock Brook, New Hartford), Cherry Brook (Canton), Rattlesnake Hill Brook (Canton), Burlington Brook (Burlington), Hawley Brook (Avon), Unionville Brook (Unionville), Hyde Brook (Unionville), and Pequabuck River (Farmington) (see page 4 for more details).

-Hatches/patterns are a mixed bag of a variety of patterns including Tricos (Tricorythodes #22-24 in the morning; started in the mid-section of the river), Ephemerella needhami (#22-26, early morning), Leadwing Coachman (Isonychia bicolor, #12-14, fast water, afternoon/evening), Blue Wing Olives (Drunella sps. & Baetis sps.; #18, 22-24, mid-late afternoon), Caddis (tan #16-20, all day; green #22-26, evening; summer pupa #18-20 morning), Cahills/Summer (Stenonema ithaca, #12-14, early morning),

-Midges (#22-28, morning), Black Ants (#12-18, mi day in fast water), Black Beetles (#16-18, midday), Flying Ants (#18-22, midday, when windy/humid), Stone Hopper (#8-12, mid-day).
+Hatches/patterns be diverse as there is a variety of insects (none of which are in super numbers) active on the river.
+Some go to patterns including Tricos (Tricorythodes #22-24 in the morning; started in the mid-section of the river), Ephemerella needhami (#22-26, early morning), Leadwing Coachman (Isonychia bicolor, #12-14, fast water, afternoon/evening), Blue Wing Olives (Drunella sps. & Baetis sps.; #18, 22-24, mid-late afternoon), Caddis (tan #16-20, all day; green #22-26, evening; summer pupa #18-20 morning), Cahills/Summer (Stenonema ithaca, #12-14, early morning), Midges (#22-28, morning), Black Ants (#12-18, mi day in fast water), Black Beetles (#16-18, midday), Flying Ants (#18-22, midday, when windy/humid), Stone Hopper (#8-12, mid-day).
+Got insomnia?
+Try fishing the pre-dawn hours with large gear (frog or mouse pattern or very large streamers) - giant browns are on the hunt looking for a sizable meal.

-Housatonic River - Over fishing has been good, and conditions for the weekend should be remain good, especially for Smallmouth Bass.
-Flows are clear and have increased a bit thanks to this week's rain, and remain very good for fishing (currently 209 CFS at Falls Village and 255 CFS at Gaylordsville).
+Housatonic River - Overall, fishing has been very good, and conditions for the weekend should remain good, especially for Smallmouth Bass.
+Flows are clear and are on a slow decrease following last week's rain (currently 78 CFS at Falls Village and 220 CFS at Gaylordsville).
 Morning water temperatures are currently in the mid 70's °F (and rising through the day).